 Proposals must be complete and conform to the format and lengths described.
-A proposal that does not conform to these specifications may not be considered.
+A proposal that exceeds two pages will not be considered.
+A proposal that does not conform to all specifications will not be considered.
 A cover sheet with the required information and a letter of recommendation on letterhead stationery must be submitted with the proposal.